 While you should remain physically active in a safe capacity, you shouldn’t continue to play golf while recovering from golf or tennis elbow.
 The first line of treatment for these injuries is physical therapy, along with ice therapy.

 When these treatments do not result in full restoration, our staff may use other tactics, like tendon debridement or release.

 4. Knee Pain

 Without properly distributing your weight during a swing, you may be setting yourself up for a future injury.
 Rapidly moving your body from a side-facing position to a front-facing position during a golf swing may cause your knee to experience extra stress/inflammation.
+This often occurs with the most body-taxing jobs.
 Standing and walking around can also aggravate existing knee conditions, such as osteoarthritis.

 Developing thorough stretching habits prior to golfing will help your knee muscles prepare for this stress.

 There are a few non-invasive treatments that can aid in reducing knee pain.
 First, applying ice packs to the knee for short periods of time will reduce inflammation.
 Wearing a brace may help you to gain the extra support that you need.